Plan a Trip to the Symphony

 For Elementary-High School Groups

 Students at the Symphony is a concert-going experience that provides free or discounted tickets for students to Jacksonville Symphony Coffee Series concerts via school partnerships.
-The program includes a Meet & Greet with our conductor and/or Symphony musicians after the performance to teach students about the orchestra, connect content of each performance to general elements of musical knowledge and allow students to make cross-curricular connections.
+The program includes the opportunity for a Meet & Greet with our conductor and/or Symphony musicians after the performance to teach students about the orchestra, connect content of each performance to general elements of musical knowledge and allow students to make cross-curricular connections.

 For more information, contact Haley Cox at hcox@jaxsymphony.org.